On vanishing of Kronecker coefficients: Construction of vanishing Kronecker coefficients with partition triples in the Kronecker cone

-Though the reduction $\phi$ in Theorem~\ref{tkron1crux} is polynomial-time computable, the blow-up in the size can be substantial.
-For example, let us start with a trivial instance of the 3-DIMENSIONAL MATCHING problem, wherein $q=2$, $W=\{w_1,w_2\}$, $X=\{x_1,x_2\}$, $Y=\{y_1,y_2\}$, and $M=\{(w_1,x_1,y_1),(w_2,x_1,y_2), (w_1, x_2, y_2)\}$.
-Clearly, $M$ does not contain a matching.
-It can be checked that $\phi(M,W,X,Y,q)$, with $\epsilon =1$ in the condition (2) of Theorem~\ref{tkron1}, is a partition triple whose height is $> 10^{16}$ and the total size is $> 10^{46}$.
-By Theorem~\ref{tkron1crux}, the Kronecker coefficient associated with this partition triple is zero.
+It can be checked that $\phi(M,W,X,Y,q)$, with $\epsilon=1$ in condition \ref{tkron1:2}, is a partition triple whose height is $> 10^{16}$ and the total size is $> 10^{46}$.
+By \ref{tkron1crux}, the Kronecker coefficient associated with this partition triple is zero.
 One cannot verify this fact directly using a computer, since computation of Kronecker coefficients for partition triples of this height and size is far beyond the reach of computer algebra systems.
-Thus Theorem~\ref{tkron1crux} maps instances of 3-DIMENSIONAL MATCHING which do not contain matching for trivial reasons to partition triples whose associated Kronecker coefficients vanish for highly nontrivial reasons.
+Thus \ref{tkron1crux} maps instances of \ThreeDMatching which do not contain matching for trivial reasons to partition triples whose associated Kronecker coefficients vanish for highly nontrivial reasons.
+Thus the image of something trivial is highly nontrivial.
+This happens because of the nontriviality of the sequence of reductions that produce the image. \end{example}